Translate

 Transgender teens, like all teens, have the best chance to thrive when they are supported and have access to the doctor-prescribed medical care they need when they need it.
 Three bills this session put medical decisions into the hands of politicians, rather than doctors, parents, and patients.
 These medical decisions involve gender-affirming care, which is evidence-based and supported by medical authorities like the American Academy of Pediatrics and the American Medical Association.

-• Status of HB 619: Headed to the Governor
+• Status of HB 619: Signed into Law by Governor

 HB 619 bans gender-affirming surgery for transgender teens and prohibits doctors from referring their care to out-of-state doctors.
 This bill was introduced in 2023 and was retained, so it returned this year for further review.
 It passed both the House and the Senate and is now headed to the Governor’s desk.